FMMT666/launchpad.py/README.md

   more (platform) compatible lib (that actually works), but only after the rest got built in...

-  - "All": make this a library/package
-  - "Doc": notes about installing/using this directly from Github
+  - "Doc": split installation and usage (and condense that a little)
+  - "Doc": add git clone instructions
   - "All": implement function to clear the button buffer
   - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": fix manual text scrolling
-  - "All": new demo code
   - "Pro": flash LEDs
   - "Pro": pulse LEDs
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)